People's renewed appreciation of the outdoors has brought a significant boost in outdoor furniture sales.

 Product page best practices from 10 leading players

 The surge in demand for outdoor furniture motivated most outdoor furniture businesses to kick their overall website experience up a notch.
-Even the most prominent players started paying more attention to the design and interactiveness of their product pages.
+Some of the most prominent players started paying more attention to the design and interactiveness of their product pages.

-Let’s have a detailed look at ten outdoor furniture companies nailing the game with top-notch product pages.
+Let’s have a look at ten outdoor furniture companies nailing the game with top-notch product pages.

 Paddy O’ Furniture